TECK7/my_portfolio_master/README.md

 Before starting any codes on HTML and CSS file, I had opted to perform some wireframe exercises.
 This exercise had saved me extra time since the wireframe outcome instantly gives me an idea how my website would look like in both desktop and mobile screens.
 After this exercise, I created a personal logo based on my first name.
+At this stage, I only had finalised the shape and pattern of my logo.

 #### 3.1 Style Guide